AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-6-20.md

 ---

 Excellent!
-Now I know how to securely handle passwords in Nodejs! 🔒
+Now I know how to securely handle passwords in NodeJs! 🔒

-I'm Rahul Aher, and these are my learning notes on Nodejs.
+I'm Rahul Aher, and these are my learning notes on NodeJs.
 If you find these notes helpful, please share them with your friends.
 If you spot any errors or have improvements, feel free to contribute by [forking the repo](https://github.com/AherRahul/portfolio-v1).
 Let's learn together!
 Also, please consider giving a star ⭐ to [this repo](https://github.com/AherRahul/portfolio-v1).
 For any queries, [let's connect here](https://rahulaher.netlify.app/contact/).

 Take care, see you in the next lesson! 😊